National Parks Day in Costa Rica

 Although it’s not a public holiday, which means that businesses are open and most people are working, it is a day for everyone in Costa Rica to take pride in how their government has protected the natural environment.

-The History Of Costa Rica National Parks Day
+The History of Costa Rica National Parks Day

-Costa Rica created the National Park system in 1970, and then it was organized to be administered by SINAC (National System of Conservation Areas or “Servicios que brinda el Sistema Nacional de Áreas de Conservación”).
+Costa Rica created the National Park system in 1970, and it was organized to be administered by SINAC (National System of Conservation Areas or “Servicios que brinda el Sistema Nacional de Áreas de Conservación”).

 Not long after, National Parks Day was created to raise the public’s awareness about the importance of national parks and other protected areas and to advocate for their continued existence.